TEHIK-EE/TerminologyServices/input/pagecontent/migration.md

 ### General principles

 **CodeSystem vs ValueSet distinction**
-Before FHIR, the distinction between code system and value set was much more fluid.
+In our Publication Centre, there is often no distinction between code system and value set.
 While the situation has been clear for large international code systems like ICD-10 or SNOMED CT, the majority of our legacy controlled vocabulary has been published as independent code lists, resulting in re-using same codes (001, 002) with many different meanings across lists.
-In FHIR, this results in an uncomfortable situation, that all these locally coded lists must technically become FHIR CodeSystems and ValueSets both, and OID is the identifier of the value set.
+In FHIR, this results in an uncomfortable situation, that all these locally coded lists must technically become FHIR CodeSystems and ValueSets both, and they share the OID.
 The following diagram describes this basic migration rule:

 <img src="migration.png" alt="Migration rule" width="700"/>
 <br clear="all"/>

+We have cases where a ValueSet has changed its underlying CodeSystem (local codes switching to SNOMED CT), and the OID has remained the same.
+Therefore, we can conclude that until now, the OID has been assigned to the ValueSet rather than the CodeSystem.
+At the same time, this OID is used as an identifier for code system in CDA messaging.
+After many considerations, the OIDs have been migrated both to CodeSystem and ValueSet resource, resulting in two objects sharing the OID.
+This is a borderline case from the point of view of validity, and we would appreciate to know if this is causing any problems to our users.

 **Hierarchy**
 For expressing hierarchy in a code system, property _parent_ is preferred over concepts-in-concepts structure.
 While terminology server are expected to handle both approaches, using property _parent_ allows us to handle polyhierarchy and monohierarchy the same way.